 Single sign-on (SSO) allows you and/or your clients the ability to log into your system without requiring them to provide you with their credentials (username and password).
 This allows organizations more control over authentication capabilities when logging into third party systems.

-Trackops offers the ability to act as a SAML 2.0 Service Provider (SP), allowing your clients to access your Trackops system using single sign-on.
+Trackops offers the ability to act as a SAML 2.0 Service Provider (SP), allowing you and/or your clients to authenticate via an Identity Provider (IdP) and access your Trackops system using single sign-on.

 The process of setting up SSO for your clients is simple once you have the required information.
 In the below examples, if you are setting up SSO for your own organization, refer to yourself as the client when following the instructions.
 Let's get started!